raufurislam/L2_M1-typescript-technocrat/README.md

 ### 🔹 `this` Context in Object Methods

-Avoid arrow functions for object methods where `this` is required.
+Avoid arrow functions in object methods if you need the `this` keyword.

 ---